truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/email-studio.md

 Email Studio is the one-stop solution for writing, managing, and delivering emails for your fundraising campaign.
 This versatile tool elevates the communication experience, enhancing your interaction with donors and supporters while ensuring your messages reflect your brand.

-To access Email Studio, select the **Emails** tab in Campaign Studio.
+To access Email Studio, select the **Emails** tab in Classy Studio.

 ## Navigate emails